Dostoevskey/sylenium/README.md

 ### :star: Localisation In Your Tests

-We all know that using LinkText explicitly or using hard coded strings for ui tests that may change under a difference language are flaky and none to break.
+We all know that using LinkText explicitly or using hard coded strings for ui tests that may change under a difference language are flaky and known to break.
 Any time you need a localised value in your tests
 Sylenium comes straight to the rescue.
 Marking a test with @RequiresLocalisation will provide you with a simple way in your tests to get localised values.
 These are determined by your framework properties at runtime for language(s).
 For example: